 At Willow Fields Primary School we have established, and are continuing to develop, a bespoke curriculum that meets the needs of individuals and groups of pupils whilst also meeting the requirements of the national curriculum.
 We provide our pupils with a broad, rich and balanced curriculum, which promotes the spiritual, moral, mental, cultural and physical development of pupils.The curriculum promotes British values, tolerance, a respect for other faiths and also helps the children to develop an understanding of democracy.

-Our curriculum is planned to enable to enable our pupils to gain a breadth of essential knowledge and understanding with skills being intertwined; thus enabling our pupils to be next stage ready- including meta-cognitive and social skills.
+Our curriculum is planned to enable our pupils to gain a breadth of essential knowledge and understanding with skills being intertwined; thus enabling our pupils to be next stage ready- including meta-cognitive and social skills.

 Our challenging and creative curriculum is designed to develop children as independent learners, to ensure that they are engaged and have a love for learning.
 Cross-curricular links are exploited to show pupils how skills and knowledge can continuously be transferred from subject to subject.
 Throughout the year visits, visitors and special events further enhance the curriculum.